UniversalSuperBox/spamblankpush/README.rst

 macOS
 """""

 To install Python3 on macOS, download the pkg from https://www.python.org/downloads/.
-Once you've run and installed the pkg, find "Python 3.*x*" in your Applications directory and run the `Update Shell Profile.command` file, then the `Install Certificates.command` file.
+Once you've run and installed the pkg, find "Python 3.x" in your Applications directory and run the ``Update Shell Profile.command`` file, then the ``Install Certificates.command`` file.

 Windows
 """""""